Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Exact discrete decomposition

 The ratio of adjacent Hasimoto fields is

 and similarly

 Collecting terms,

-Separating real and imaginary parts via Euler's formula yields Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim}) directly. $\square$ The derivation is algebraically direct; the value of stating it explicitly lies in disentangling the roles of $r^{\pm}$ and $\tau$ that are obscured in the complex field $\psi$, and in enabling the systematic tests of Secs.~\ref{sec:decomposition}--\ref{sec:scf}.
+Separating real and imaginary parts via Euler's formula yields Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim}) directly. \end{proof} The derivation is algebraically direct; the value of stating it explicitly lies in disentangling the roles of $r^{\pm}$ and $\tau$ that are obscured in the complex field $\psi$, and in enabling the systematic tests of Secs.~\ref{sec:decomposition}--\ref{sec:scf}.

-Several features of this decomposition merit emphasis.
+Two further features of this decomposition merit emphasis.
 First, the result is exact: no continuum limit, Taylor expansion, or slowly varying envelope approximation has been invoked.
 Second, the decomposition holds for arbitrary bond parameters $\beta^{\pm}_{n}$ and for any discrete curve with $\kappa[n]>0$; it is a kinematic identity rather than a dynamical equation.
-Third, the structure of Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim}) makes transparent the distinct roles of the curvature ratios $r^{\pm}$ and the torsion angles $\tau$, which are entangled in the original complex field $\psi[n]$.